lunfardo314/verkle/kzg/readme.md

 # Package KZG

+_Disclaimer: the package is experimental.
+It can only be used in research and not suitable for use in production_

 Package KZG implements functions needed for _Kate-Zaverucha-Goldberg_ polynomial commitments, also known as KZG, KZG10 and **Kate commitments**.